Young workers - Ingressi

 Concluding and terminating an employment contract

-An employer may hire a person in permanent employment, when the employee has reached the age of 15 and completed the basic education syllabus or if the employee has not completed the basic education syllabus they are turning 17 during the current calendar year.
+An employer may hire a person in full-time employment, when the employee has reached the age of 15 and completed the basic education syllabus or if the employee has not completed the basic education syllabus they are turning 17 during the current calendar year.
 During the school year, the daily working hours of an employee completing the basic education syllabus may not exceed seven hours on days off from school and two hours on school days.
 The length of the school day and working hours must not exceed eight hours and the weekly working hours may not exceed 12 hours.

 An adolescent whose 14th birthday is in the current calendar year may only work for pay with permission from his/her guardian.
 Occupational safety and health authorities can, in special circumstances, permit children under the age of 14 to work temporarily as performers or assistants in artistic or cultural performances or other similar events.

 An employment contract should always be executed in writing, although even a verbal agreement is legally binding.
 A person who has reached the age of 15 may conclude and terminate his/her employment contract himself/herself.
 For a young person under the age of 15, the employment contract may be signed by his/her guardian or by himself/herself with the guardian’s consent.